ggpaue/tipCal/README.md

 # tipCal
-Simple tip calculation program, implemented in Swift This is a tip calculation application for iOS submitted as the pre work requirement
+Simple tip calculation program, implemented in Swift.

+This is a tip calculation application for iOS submitted as the pre work requirement

 Required and optional stories completed: